HealthOne Blog

 For Malalignment Syndrome

-The priority is the restoration of standard formation and function of the spine and pelvis.
+The priority is the restoration of the standard formation and function of the spine and pelvis.
 Therefore, custom-fitted orthotics are designed for increased foot stability that may reduce torque forces on legs.
 Orthotics help control the symmetry by increasing sensory input from the sole surface that stimulates the receptors to help control pain.

 Sitting at a desk for the maximum time can prove to be devastating for your back.
 Our Rehab team has come up with 3 desk-based stretches for your lower back pain.

-Types of Products carried at HealthOne:
+Types of Products Carried at HealthOne:

 Arm